mauroalfaro/api-logger-batch/README.md

 java -jar api-logger-batch/target/api-logger-batch-1.0-SNAPSHOT.jar
 ```

 - Starting the app with a time window configured on the application.properties will trigger the import job on a scheduled basis.
-If any time is setted, you will need to hit the /logImport endpoint to trigger a job.
+If no time is setted, you will need to hit the /logImport endpoint to trigger a job.
 - Also you can configure if you want to wipe the existent logs from the db before executing a new job.
 - Use the /logSearch endpoints to perform searches of the logs present on the database, using Swagger UI or Postman.
 (Swagger UI url is http://localhost:8080/swagger-ui.html).
 - You can check the logfiles for detailed import results.